hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 ***To enable the modified interface, you need the "chrome" folder and the "user.js" file*** (be careful with this file - it makes a "permanent" change to the program settings = to undo the changes, it is not enough to delete it, but you have to manually edit the preferences in "about:config".
 The way to avoid this manual modification is to backup the file "prefs.js") ***copy into your Firefox profile (about:profiles)***

 -Firefox installers can be extracted by WinRar and then used without installation.
-Profiles can be created and run via firefox.exe -p
+Profiles can be created and run via firefox.exe -p or run (example) firefox.exe -profile "a:\000"

 Firefox 119 (2023) - 3-LINE - 20 opened tabs - 1080p ↕️ 231px vs 132px vs 72px (DEFAULT vs 3-LINE vs 1-LINE - 150% DPI with "find on page" bar)
 ![119 - CSS - 150% DPI](https://github.com/hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/assets/127822397/3e293a5b-d3eb-477f-93b7-5a53b6531c5a)